rdelarosa3/rdelarosa3/README.md

 ### Hi there 👋, my name is Robert
 #### I am Software Developer

 I live to collaborate and contribute on projects.
-If You Meed help creatimg dynamic content reach out.
+If You need help creating dynamic content reach out.

 Skills: JAVA / RUBY / JS / HTML / CSS